The Talent Scout Episode 12: Digital Recruitment

 Writing job descriptions and developing advertising campaigns is a relatively digital process for most of us now.
 If it isn’t, if you rely on adverts in newspapers and billboard adverts you may need to rethink your strategy.
 Those approaches weren’t cost-effective before all of this and they certainly aren’t now.
 Headhunting through digital mediums is also a very useful addition to advertising campaigns at the moment; if you’re looking for something specific you don’t want to be spammed by resumes that don’t meet your qualifications by posting on a job board – that’s where headhunting comes in to play.

-Shortlisting and Selection
+Shortlisting & Selection

 The one area I’m sure we’ve all identified as a challenge for the digital world is interviews.
 Face to face interviews can still exist.
 But we’re going to be carrying them out over Skype or Zoom now.
 The important thing here is communication.